-- National Merit Semi-Finalist Scholarship Awarded to NJIT National Merit Scholars.
-Students are awarded a combination of various NJIT scholarships up to the cost of tuition and fees, as well as the standard rate of room andboard if the student lives on campus. - NJIT Academic Excellence Scholarship An NJIT scholarship awarded to first-time full-time freshmen on behalf of Admissions.
-Only students with a minimum composite reading and math SAT score of 1270 and a minimum high school GPA of 3.0 may be considered for this scholarship.
-This is a four-year scholarship (three years for accelerated students; five years for Architecture students).
-This scholarship may be replaced with funds of equal value from an NJIT endowed, annual or alumni scholarship.
-The purpose of the NJIT Academic Excellence Scholarship is to cover tuition expenses only; as a result, any student who is also receiving other sources of aid that exceed the student's tuition charges will have their scholarship reduced.
-Students who are under the EmployeeTuition Remission program will receive only the difference between the cost of tuition and the tuition-based scholarship. - Honors Scholarships Awarded to a first-time full-time freshman student who is admitted into Albert Dorman Honors College or a returning student admitted as an Honors transfer student may be eligible to receive the Honors Scholarships.
+- NJIT Highlander Need Grant This NJIT scholarship is awarded based upon academic and demonstrated need as determined by the FAFSA data.
+To remain eligible for this scholarship, the student must maintain a continuous full-time enrollment, maintain a minimum cumulative GPA of 3.0, make Satisfactory Academic Progress (SAP), demonstrate need, and adhere to the University Code on Academic Integrity.
+Students are also required to complete the Free Application for Federal Student Aid (FAFSA) and provide all requested documents to either verify the file or resolve any conflicting information.
+This award is a four-year scholarship (three years for accelerated students; and five years for Architecture students).
+This scholarship may be replaced with funds of equal value from an NJIT-endowed, annual, or alumni scholarship.
+Also, if the student will be receiving employee tuition remission or the NJ Tuition Aid Grant along with this scholarship, your scholarship will be reduced to match the cost of tuition.
+The purpose of this scholarship is to cover tuition expenses only, not other costs such as housing, food, and books.
+If a student does not meet the scholarship criteria for renewal, they will only have one chance to appeal.
+If a student transfers and ceases enrollment at NJIT, they automatically lose the scholarship. - Honors Scholarships Awarded to a first-time full-time freshman student who is admitted into Albert Dorman Honors College or a returning student admitted as an Honors transfer student may be eligible to receive the Honors Scholarships.
 First-time full-time freshman students may receive the Honors Scholarship and/or Honors Room Scholarships based on their high school GPA and SAT scores.
 Returning students accepted as Honors transfer students, may only receive the Honors Scholarship. - Athletic Scholarships (award amounts vary) Awarded to qualified students who participate in intercollegiate athletics.
-Information about athletic scholarships can be obtained by contacting the NJIT Athletics Department. - Academic Department Scholarships (award amounts vary) Awarded by departmental scholarship committees to students with an outstanding academic record. - Architecture Design Competition Scholarship (one-half to full tuition) A five-year scholarship for freshmen sponsored by the New Jersey School of Architecture. - Martin Tuchman School of Management Excellence Scholarship (awarded amounts vary) A tuition and fee-based four-year scholarship for freshmen sponsored by NJIT's Martin Tuchman School of Management. - NJIT CoAD Portfolio Excellence Scholarship (award amounts vary) A tuition and fee-based five-year scholarshipfor freshmen sponsored by NJIT's Hillier College of Architecture and Design.
+Information about athletic scholarships can be obtained by contacting the NJIT Athletics Department. - Academic Department Scholarships (award amounts vary) Awarded by departmental scholarship committees to students with an outstanding academic record. - Architecture Design Competition Scholarship (one-half to full tuition) A five-year scholarship for freshmen sponsored by the New Jersey School of Architecture. - Martin Tuchman School of Management Excellence Scholarship (awarded amounts vary) A tuition and fee-based four-year scholarship for freshmen sponsored by NJIT's Martin Tuchman School of Management. - NJIT Hillier College of Architecture and Design Portfolio Excellence Scholarship (award amounts vary) A tuition and fee-based five-year scholarship for freshmen sponsored by NJIT's Hillier College of Architecture and Design